dylanmcd0/commods-dash-app/README.md

 ---
 ## 🌍 Deployment
-This app will eventually get deployed using **Heroku, AWS, or Google Cloud**.
-Deployment instructions will be added soon (haven't done this yet).
+The idea is to eventually get this app deployed using **Heroku, AWS, or Google Cloud** (whatever is cheapest).
+Deployment information will be added whenever that happens.

 ---
 ## 👤 Author